amrmuhamedd/blog-posts/README.md

 ```
 Now you can see your API docs at: `http://localhost:3000/api-docs/#/`

+## live preview

+you can see the live preview [here](https://blog-post-ppzc.onrender.com/api-docs/#/)

+### Note: this is free host so it may take some time to launch instance
 ## At the end
 Please refer to the Swagger documentation for detailed information on each endpoint and how to use them.